Hemimegalencephaly

 Hemimegalencephaly (HME), or unilateral megalencephaly, is a rare congenital disorder affecting all or a part of a cerebral hemisphere.
 It causes severe seizures, which are often frequent and hard to control.
 A minority might have seizure control with medicines, but most will need removal or disconnection of the affected hemisphere as the best chance.
-Uncontrolled, they often cause progressive intellectual disability and brain damage and stop development.
+Uncontrolled, they often cause progressive intellectual disability & brain damage, and stop development.

 Symptoms and signs

 Seizures are the main symptom.
 There can be as many as hundreds of seizures a day.
 Seizures tend to begin soon after birth, but may sometimes commence during later infancy or, rarely, during early childhood.